-- (b) In addition to the prohibitions of 40 CFR Part 268, the Secretary may restrict the land disposal of any hazardous waste in the State of Vermont: - (1) Which may present an undue risk to human health or the environment, immediately or over a period of time; or - (2) Which would be incompatible with the groundwater protection rule and strategy of chapter 12 of the environmental protection rules. - (c) Dilution of hazardous waste subject to the land disposal restrictions of 40 CFR Part 268 is prohibited pursuant to 40 CFR § 268.3.
+- (b) In addition to the prohibitions of 40 CFR Part 268, the Secretary may restrict the land disposal of any hazardous waste in the State of Vermont which: - (1) May present an undue risk to human health or the environment, immediately or over a period of time; - (2) Are prohibited under Subchapter 4 of the Vermont Groundwater Protection Rule and Strategy of chapter 12 of the Vermont Environmental Protection Rules, as amended; or - (3) May adversely affect public trust uses of groundwater as defined in Subchapter 3 of the Groundwater Protection Rule and Strategy (Chapter 12 of the Vermont Environmental Protection Rules), as amended. - (c) Dilution of hazardous waste subject to the land disposal restrictions of 40 CFR Part 268 is prohibited pursuant to 40 CFR § 268.3.

-§ 7-107 ENFORCEMENT
+§ 7-107 GROUNDWATER PROTECTION